ariffinzulkifli/MyReskill-IoT/README.md

 1. Read BME280 sensor data on Hibiscus Sense and send the data to MQTT topic using [HiveMQ Public MQTT Broker](https://www.hivemq.com/public-mqtt-broker/)
 2. Hibiscus Sense read RS485 soil moisture and temperature sensor and send the data to MQTT topic using [HiveMQ Public MQTT Broker](https://www.hivemq.com/public-mqtt-broker/).
 3. Hibiscus Sense control RS485 relay, which receive the command from MQTT topic using [HiveMQ Public MQTT Broker](https://www.hivemq.com/public-mqtt-broker/).
+4. Read BME280, MPU6050 and APDS9960 sensor data on Hibiscus Sense and send the data to MQTT topic using [HiveMQ Public MQTT Broker](https://www.hivemq.com/public-mqtt-broker/)